cphdat2sem2017-A/Week7-Scrum/README.md

 Waffle: Kasper

-I have gotten an academic license to ScrumWise with no limit on expiration date.
+I have gotten an academic license to ScrumWise with no expiration date.
 Please send me an email with subject "scrum", name of group, all group member names and their email adresses.

 ## Day 5
 Presentation of group work: Product Backlog grooming and prioritization of requirements for Fog semester project.